 Two Main Penalties You Should Know

 There are two main penalties: manual action from Google’s spam team, and an algorithmic penalty.

 For manual action, you could see if you’ve been penalised by going to the Google Webmaster Tools for your site.
 Check your notifications and keep an eye out for messages about “unnatural links”.
 If you don’t see any warning messages, dig deeper so you could figure out the cause of the traffic drop.

 On the other hand, an algorithmic penalty is an automated penalty making it much harder to determine.
 This requires thorough backtracking and in-depth analysis to be able to solve the problem.
 One has to find the time when the website lost traffic, and correlate it to the date when a new algorithmic update occurred.

 Tips To Avoid Penalties

-Thankfully, being penalized isn’t the same with dealing a death sentence.
+Thankfully, being penalised isn’t the same with dealing a death sentence.
 There are many cases wherein you can still get your site to rank higher again and at the same time, recover the lost traffic.
 There are three things to do to recover from Google Penalty: identify bad links, try to remove bad links, and disavow bad links.

-Most penalties are caused by bad backlinks to your site, so this means that you set aside time and effort to analyze and fix the problem.
+Most penalties are caused by bad backlinks to your site, so this means that you set aside time and effort to analyse and fix the problem.
 SEO by Design has a dynamic and hardworking team of experts to solve your problem.
 If you work with us, we will do all the work for you and bring the site back up in no time!